felixkuntz/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Macroeconomics
-  - Heterogenous Agent Macroeconomics
+  - Heterogenous Agents
-  - Unconventional Monetary Policy
+  - Monetary Policy
-  - Monetary Policy in Currency Unions
+  - Fiscal and Monetary Interaction

 # Education to show in About widget
 education: